The tests in the supporting subjects consist of the following tests:

 - Oscar Peterson: Jazz Exercises, Vol. 2

-- All scales and triads in major and minor keys, played over two octaves, using both hands simultaneously (Minor scales: all three types)
+- All scales and triads in major and minor (all three types: melodic, harmonic and natural) keys, played over two octaves, using both hands simultaneously

 - Sight reading of an easy piano piece